reinvantveer/edna-ld/README.md

 # edna-ld
 A framework for analysing and transforming multi-schema (hundreds of them) CSV to Linked Data

+# Installation
+clone and run `./install.sh` in the root dir

 # Approach
 ## Development environment
 - [X] create Vagrantfile with all requirements